Alfaizkhan/LibRist/README.md

 - Bi-directional communication available (not one-way systems like satellite)

 If you have an application that needs to operate outside the sweet spot described above, you will need to modify some constants in the rist-private.h header and/or use some of the more obscure API calls to fine tune the library for your use case.
 The library can overcome all the limitations above by fine-tuning with the exception of packet fragmentation which will be addressed as a feature enhancement in the future.

+# Roadmap

+The plan is the following:

+### On-going
+1. Currently I am compiling the Library for Android and IOS platform.